Chayuan/NativeShip/README.md

     As for Sentry, simply enter your own projet.
     In `.env.local`, change the Mixpanel token with yours.

-- Authentication TODO
+- Authentication

-    Authentication is ready to go.
-Just input the EXPO_PUBLIC_API_URL env variable.
+    Authentication is ready to go using the mini-auth backend.

     If you don't use NativeShip server bundle, you may need to update the signIn and register method of the `AuthProvider`.
-    To do so, open `./components/auth/AuthProvider.tsx`
+    To do so, open `./components/auth/AuthProvider.tsx` and replace `signIn` and `register` methods' content.

-    If you are looking for a ready to go NestJS server with authentication already baked in, Sentry integration, and with some example CRUD, feel free to check _insert api landing url here, for the modique somme of 50000000000$_

-- Githug actions TODO

 ## Learn more about expo